Samma dynasty: History

-In chachnama Raja Dahir's Wazír Siyákar address the Lákháhs and the Sammáhs as Lohana.
-According to André Wink, both Lohana and Samma were originally sub-division of Jats.
 The Samma dynasty took the title "Jam", the equivalent of "King" or "Sultan", because they claimed to be descended from Jamshid.
 The main sources of information on the Samma dynasty are Nizammud-din, Abu-'l-Fazl, Firishta and Mir Ma'sum, all lacking in detail, and with conflicting information.
-A plausible reconstruction of the chronology is given in the History of Delhi Sultanate by M. H. Syed, at right.
+A plausible reconstruction of the chronology is given in the History of Delhi Sultanate by M. H. Syed.

 Jam Unar

 Jam Unar was the founder of Samma dynasty mentioned by Ibn Battuta, the famous traveller from North Africa (Ibn Battuta visited Sindh in 1333, and saw Samma's rebellion against Delhi government).
 Jam Unar, the Samma chief, taking advantage of the strained relation between the Soomra and the Sultanate of Delhi, defeated the last Soomra ruler, son of Dodo, and established Samma rule.

 Jam Salahuddin

 Jám Saláhuddìn bin Jám Tamáchí was the successor of his father Jám Tamáchí.
 He put down revolts in some parts of the country, by sending forces in those directions and punished the ringleaders.
 Some of these unruly bands fled to Kachh, to which place Jám Saláhuddín pursued them, and in every engagement that took place he defeated them and ultimately subjugated them.
 He died after a reign of 11 years.